chrometoasters/ct-jquery-plugin/README.md

 ### Dependencies

-1. Add any dependencies to the `ct-jquery-plugin/dist/dependencies` object in `ct-jquery-plugin/dist/bower.json`
+1. Add any dependencies to the `dependencies` object in `ct-jquery-plugin/dist/bower.json`
 1. List any dependencies in `ct-jquery-plugin/dist/README.md`

 ### Re-use